-Baby on the way in September?
-Congratulations!
-Welcoming a little one into the world is a life-changing experience.
-And, there are lots of fun facts about September-born babies.
+There are lots of fun facts about September-born babies.
 In this post, we uncover what makes September babies unique from their astrological signs to science-proven personality traits.
 Plus, learn important September dates in history, as well as birthdays and more.
+Let's dive in!

 September has its fair share of significant dates and celebrations.
 Here are some of the most interesting dates that parents like to know when they're expecting a September baby:

 - Labor Day: Celebrated on the first Monday of September, Labor Day is a U.S. national holiday that honors workers.
 It's also considered the unofficial end of summer, when many American children go back to school after the summer break.

 - Talk Like a Pirate Day (September 19): Ahoy!
 Among the more bizarre holidays, this one has become one of the most well-known around the world.
 The celebration involves just what you think: talking like a swashbuckling pirate.